What we fund

 - A project that already has, or hopes to have, a large number of funders.

-- Academic studies, degree placements, medical electives, student grants, internships, or courses of any kind.
+- Academic studies, dissertations for undergraduate degrees, degree placements, medical electives, student grants, internships, or courses of any kind.

 - Post-graduate studies, unless they can show wider, practical benefits to others in the UK.